Felix Zhiyu Feng

 - How do firms optimally adjust CEO risk-incentive compensation in response to increased foreign competition?
 The answer is theoretically ambiguous but can be empirically identified through a quasi-natural experiment.

-- Revise & Resubmit, Journal of Corporate Finance
+- Revise & Resubmit, Journal of Corporate Finance, 2nd round

 University of Washington: Financial Theory and Analysis, Financial Strategy and Planning, Business Finance (Global EMBA)